 I will be in residence at the feasting table 12.00-14.30 on 15-17 July & 11-15 August.
 Pop by for a cup of tea and a chat, or get involved online: you can contribute to our lunch survey, let us know about your urban green space, and tell us about how visible or invisible your job is.

 I was one of eight writers commission by the Centre For New Writing at Leicester University to create new work inspired by the post-industrial lives of buildings in Glossop and Leicester.
 I explored the history and current uses of the Howard Town Mills in Glossop.
 My five flash fictions are available to read online.

-From April 2013 I will be a writer-in-residence for Where The Heart Is, a project with Age Concern Central Lancashire and CSV in Preston.
-Alongside four other fantastic artists, I will be working with people with mild to moderate dementia and young people in care to explore ideas of home and community.
-You can explore the process and work of each artist on the project’s Facebook page, visit an exhibition, hosted by The Museum of Lancashire October -December 2014, and download my collection of stories, interviews and personal essays, Who Asked You?

-What it says now | I will be in residence at the feasting table 12.00-14.30 on 15-17 July & 11-15 August.
-Pop by for a cup of tea and a chat, or get involved online: you can contribute to our lunch survey, let us know about your urban green space, and tell us about how visible or invisible your job is.

-I was one of eight writers commission by the Centre For New Writing at Leicester University to create new work inspired by the post-industrial lives of buildings in Glossop and Leicester.
-I explored the history and current uses of the Howard Town Mills in Glossop.
-My five flash fictions are available to read online.

 From April 2013 – April 2014 I was writer-in-residence for Where The Heart Is, a project with Age Concern Central Lancashire and CSV in Preston.
 Alongside four other fantastic artists, I worked with people with mild to moderate dementia and young people in care to explore ideas of home and community.
 You can explore the process and work of each artist on the project’s Facebook page, visit an exhibition, hosted by The Museum of Lancashire October -December 2014, and download my collection of stories, interviews and personal essays, Who Asked You?